 Drop into established vineyards in the Mildura area, which is celebrated for its award-winning wines and the spectrum of varieties it produces.

-Embark on a self-guided tasting tour of the region's cellar doors – from the family-run Trentham Estate and picturesque Lindeman's Karadoc Winery to the historic Chateau Mildura.
+Embark on a self-guided tasting tour of the region's cellar doors – from the family-run Trentham Estate to the historic Chateau Mildura.
 Though the region's first vines were planted all the way back in 1888 there are emerging varietals worth checking out, like the Robinvale Wines organic and bio-dynamic range.

 Visit Mildura in November for the Australian Alternative Varieties Wine Show and experience something quite different.
 This unique show highlights emerging or alternative wines, which are becoming popular worldwide.